leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

       ![Provisioning State](./images/provisioning-state.png " ")

-    After your VM cluster is successfully created, The VM Cluster's icon changes from yellow to green and in **Available** state.
+    After your VM cluster is successfully created, The VM Cluster's icon changes from yellow to green and in the **Available** state.
 You can view the VM Cluster Details page by clicking the name of the VM cluster in the list of clusters.

       ![Available State](./images/available-state.png " ")